 Low humidity in winter can result in dry conditions that can affect your comfort and health, and it can also cause damage to your home.
 Here are some of the most common issues associated with low indoor humidity:

 - Dehydrated skin: Your skin has a moisture barrier that needs constant replenishment.
 This moisture barrier evaporates faster in a dry environment, making your skin itchy, flaky, and cracked.
 While moisturizers can help, maintaining ideal humidity levels in winter is a more sustainable solution.
+Naturally, we sweat more when we sleep, so setting where to put the humidifier is also essential for a great result.

 - Scratchy throat: A scratchy throat is often a warning sign that you’re about to get sick, but it can also be a symptom of a dry environment.
 Your throat contains mucous membranes that dry out quickly, leading to the feeling of a dry, unpleasantly scratchy throat.